Corporate Legal Services Tel (213) 739-8287 Fax (213) 480-7724 October 21, 2016

 Q7.In addition to an “open listing," are there any other “exemptions" to the requirement that a listing in the MLS state an offer of compensation to be paid to cooperating brokers in the form of a percentage of the gross selling price or a definite dollar amount?

 A Yes.
-Listings that fall within the categories of Estate Sale, Probate, Bankruptcy and Lender Approval Listings (i.e., short sales) have slightly different protocols for offering compensation.
+Listings that fall within the categories of Estate Sale, Probate and Bankruptcy Listings have slightly different protocols for offering compensation.
 (See C.A.R.
 Model MLS Rule 7.15)

 Q8.How is an Open Listing different from a Limited Service Listing?